DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have provided the first adhesive layer of Zedalis in view of Hoerner with a thickness of 0.1 to 30 microns, as taught by Luo, to form a light and unobtrusive part of the condom.

-Zedalis in view of Hoerner further in view of Luo is silent on the first adhesive layer having a 100% tensile modulus of 2.5 N/mm2 or lower.
+Zedalis in view of Hoerner further in view of Luo is silent on the adhesive layer having a 100% tensile modulus of 1.5 N/mm2 or lower.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have provided the first adhesive layer of Zedalis in view of Hoerner further in view of Luo with a 100% tensile modulus of 2.5 N/mm2 or lower, as taught by Ogawa, so as not to deteriorate the stretchability of the condom (col. 7, lines 28-30).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to have modified the adhesive layer of Zedalis in view of Hoerner further in view of Luo to have a 100% tensile modulus of 1.5 N/mm2 or lower, as taught by Bremer, to increase the condom’s ability to deform to the contours of the body when worn.

-Zedalis in view of Hoerner further in view of Luo and Ogawa is silent on the polyurethane condom having a thickness of 0.010 to 0.080 mm.
+Zedalis in view of Hoerner further in view of Luo and Bremer is silent on the polyurethane condom having a thickness of 0.010 to 0.080 mm.

 However, Hill teaches a condom with a thickness of 0.010 to 0.080 mm ([0023], thickness of 55 microns or less, which is 0.055 mm or less).